 CT's Hardest 50k!

 This 50k(+) is a Graduate Level run, meaning you will be on some of CT's most technical and gnarly trails: first the Regicides (West Rock's "Blue" trail) and then The Quinnipiac Trail (another of CT's famed Blue trails).
 Hence, the Blue 2 Blue Challenge (h/t Alex McDaniel for the idea).
-It is imperative that you have run at least one (1) 50k in the previous 12 months- I will also consider you if you’ve completed something gnarly like Cat’s Tail or Breakneck or the like.
+It is imperative that you have finished at least one (1) trail 50k in the previous 12 months- I will also consider you if you’ve completed something gnarly like Cat’s Tail or Breakneck or the like.
 This is definitely not a beginner’s race.
-There's a good 6,500 feet of climbing and the majority of it is extremely technical.
+There's a good 6,200 feet of climbing and the majority of it is extremely technical.

 What in the...